 National Grid Reference; SU821494

-The site is 187m above sea level and is shared with GB3FM and GB3FX, the group's 23cm and 6m repeaters, plus the GB3FNM beacons.
+The site is 187m above sea level and is only shared with GB3FM and GB3FX, the group's 23cm and 6m repeaters, and the GB3FNM beacons at 5.7 and 24GHz.
 It has been operational since 10 February 1983.

 Transmitter and receiver

 CQF9662 transmitter and receiver are combined with a pair of commercial

 multiple cavity filters.
 The antenna is a Jaybeam 6dBd colinear

 mounted on top of the tower, 20m above ground, fed with LDF4-50

 feeder.
 More information on the radio aspects can be found in the

 The repeater can be accessed by a 1750 (+/-25)Hz tone burst at least 300msec long at any time.
 It can also be accessed by a transmission with an 82.5Hz CTCSS tone (RSGB tone D) provided it is not transmitting already (e.g. a periodic callsign) and is not timed out.

 Timeout is 3 minutes.
 The timer is reset following a 1 second break in carrier.
 A 'K' is sent (at 1167Hz) after a transmission, provided that it was modulated and at least a few seconds long.